poseidonos/poseidonos-gui/README.md

 # POS Management Stack (M9K)
 POS Management Stack is designed for management and monitoring of storage in PoseidonOS.
 It uses a client server model and consists of a client frontend application ([README](src/mtool/README.md)) (developed using reactjs) that facilitates users requests by interacting with a backend server application (developed using Python3).
 The backend application connects to a middleware server application (written using Golang) to interact with PoseidonOS system.
 The middleware application also hosts a REST API server ([README](src/dagent/README.md))

 Storage Management enables array management, volume management and user management.
 Storage Monitoring enables to know the state and health of the storage.
-It consists of graphs and notification system (will be added soon).
-Graphs can be displayed for benchmarking of I/O, bandwidth, CPU utilization and other metrics gathered from POS (will be added soon).
+It consists of graphs and notification system (will be enabled soon).
+Graphs can be displayed for benchmarking of I/O, bandwidth, CPU utilization and other metrics gathered from POS (will be enabled soon).

 # Implementation Details

-POS Management Stack consists of three major components as described above - a client (UI), backend server and middlewware server (API server that interacts with POS server).
+As described above , POS Management Stack consists of a client (Poseidonos-GUI), backend server and middlewware server (API server that interacts with POS server).
-* Client (Poseidonos-GUI) is developed using Javascript framework [Reactjs](https://reactjs.org/) ([README](src/mtool/README.md))
+* Poseidonos-GUI is developed using Javascript framework [Reactjs](https://reactjs.org/) ([README](src/mtool/README.md))
 * Backend server is developed using Python3
 * Middleware server (DAgent) is developed using GO ([README](src/dagent/README.md))
 * Tested and works fine in the following latest modern browsers